AlexH-HankIT/phpietadmin-gui/README.md

 - [x] Split 'Add target' in add target and map lun
 - [ ] Add dashboard (Uptime, Load, Mem Usage, Interfaces...)
 - [ ] Support for HA Clusters (Corosync & Pacemaker) <-- hard one
+- [ ] Support for DRBD
+- [ ] Support for live resizing of targets (with workaround, since iet doesn't support)

 Items are completely random ;-)